7 Benefits of a Good Premarital Course

 Benefit: Balance and structure help couples to not only learn or enhance skills but also to review their issues objectively, have open discussions, and gain guidance from the facilitator or therapist.

 6. Appreciating that there are different learning styles is vital when presenting new information.
 That holds true for a premarital class.
 Therefore, it is valuable to couples to have a variety of modalities of learning, such as video, questions and discussion, worksheets, relevant examples, quick in-house surveys, private time, and sharing times.

 Benefit: Addressing different learning styles keeps each participate engaged and helps to increase each person's comfort level in a group setting, thus gaining the most benefit possible from the class.

 7. While every married couple's journey will be different, an experienced therapist or facilitator can help the couple prepare for typical issues that couples tend to encounter.
 For example, it is advantageous for couples to understand how life stressors or the addition of children can significantly challenge or change their relationship dynamics.
 Guidance by the facilitator can also help the couple increase awareness proactively prepare so that they don't fall into the trap of feeling helpless and hopeless when challenges arise.

 Benefit: Experienced guidance can help couples more clearly understand and explore some of the challenges they may face, and provide reassurance to the couple while imparting relevant skills, tools, and resources to promote their success.

-Simone Finnis, LMFT is a solution-focused systems therapist providing positive therapeutic solutions for individuals, couples and families.
-She specializes in helping in helping couples thrive and is a certified Prepare-Enrich facilitator.
+Simone Finnis, LMFT is a solution-focused systems therapist providing positive therapeutic solutions for individuals, couples, and families.
 Simone tailors her therapeutic approach to the unique needs of each of her clients.
-To find out more about Simone visit her website here or call today 954-356-2903.
+To find out more about Simonecall today 954-391-5305.